oashour/quantum-codex/README.md

 ```

 ## Running CODEX
 CODEX's backend is written in Flask.
 From the root directory and with your virtual environment active, simply run `flask run` and go to `127.0.0.1:5000` in your browser.
+If you're debugging, you can also use the `--debug` flag (i.e., `flask run --debug`.
 (Note: use the development installation for now.)

 In the future, there will be a command line interface that generates a permalink to the website from local files, so you don't have to download your files from the cluster and go through the pain of uploading them to the website.
 # Roadmap